 A man ought not to cover his head, since he is the image and glory of God; but woman is the glory of man.
 For man did not come from woman, but woman from man; neither was man created for woman, but woman for man.
 It is for this reason that a woman ought to have authority over her own head….
 (1 Cor.
 11:7-10)

 Did you get that?
 The first woman came from the first man; he was her source.
 And the woman was created for the man as his strong help, his bride, his delight.
+For Paul these facts demonstrate that men and women have different glories, an assertion that has led to a lot of speculation over the years, but one that most likely simply refers to the fact that men and women reflect the two sides of the “marriage” relationship God desires to have with mankind.

 This is partly cultural and partly timeless.
 The idea that our inappropriate attire can embarrass or dishonor our family is timeless.
 The assumption that women could disgrace men, but men could not disgrace women, is cultural.
 In the ancient world dishonor flowed in one direction: from a woman to a man.
 Everything a woman did reflected on her husband’s honor.
 On the other hand, a woman possessed no honor of her own, so she had no honor that her husband’s misbehavior could impact.